JetsonHacksNano/buildOpenCV/README.md

 <em><b>Note: </b>The script does not check to see which version of L4T is running before building, please understand that this has only been tested against the above stated versions.</em>

 ### Building
-This is a long build, it is recommended to write to a log file, for example:
+This is a long build, you may want to write to a log file, for example:

 <blockquote>$ ./buildOpenCV.sh |& tee openCV_build.log</blockquote>

-The log will be written to openCV_build.log for later review.
+While the build will still be written to the console, the build log will be written to openCV_build.log for later review.

 On the Jetson Nano, this is a challenging build.
-There is not enough memory on the Nano to build make with multiple jobs (i.e)
+There is not enough memory on the Nano to make with multiple jobs (i.e)

 <blockquote>$ make -j4</blockquote>

 without using a significant amount of swap file space.
 With L4T 32.2.1, there is a default swap space.
-However, if you are using a SD card, this can result in long compile times as both physcial memory and the swap file exhaust.
+However, if you are using a SD card, this can result in long compile times as both physcial memory and the swap file memory exhaust.
+Recommend using a USB drive for building.
 If you use a SD card, consider setting the environment variable NUM_JOBS in the buildOpenCV.sh script to 1.
-The build time will be longer, but you will not have the same amount of memory/SD card thrashing.
+The build time may be longer, but you will not have the same amount of memory/SD card thrashing.

 ### Usage